senabibi/Google-Map-Prototype/README.md

 ![Priority Queue Flowchart](https://github.com/senabibi/PriorityQueue/blob/main/flowchartt.png)

-The Priority Graph project is a Python implementation of a graph data structure with priority functionality.
+The Google Map Prototype project is a Python implementation of a graph data structure with priority functionality.
 It provides methods for entering a city, listing the k closest cities, finding the shortest path to a destination city, and more.
 The graph is built using Dijkstra's algorithm, and the menu-driven interface allows users to interact with the graph seamlessly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>